cumberland-terraform/network-lb/README.md

 # Enterprise Terraform
-## AWS Core Compute Elastic Load Balancer
+## Cumberland Cloud Platform
-### Overview
+## AWS Network - Load Balancing

-This is the Terraform Module for MDTHINK Platform compliant load balancers.
+This Terraform module provisions load balancers.

-**NOTE**: `mdt-eter-core-network-lb` is one of the more complicated modules supported by the MDTHINK DevOps team.
+**NOTE**: `mdt-eter-core-network-lb` is one of the more complicated modules offered by the Cumberland Cloud.
 It is recommended to read through the sections below carefully before employing this module.

 ### Usage